This article will discuss why stretches for migraines might help, what research has been done, and what stretches you might want to try.

 How Stretches for Migraine Help

-Research Into Using Stretches for Migraines
+Research Into Using Stretches for Migraine

 In 2014, a study found that yoga was helpful in reducing both intensity and frequency of headaches in migraine patients.
-This study pointed out two main ways practicing yoga might benefit people with migraines.
+This study pointed out two main ways practicing yoga might benefit people with migraine.

 - Yoga’s deep, slow breathing eases the body’s autonomic nervous system